-Our global research network advances fruit and vegetable innovations, empowering smallholder farmers to earn more income while better nourishing their communities.
+Our global research network works with and promotes local leadership to advance horticulture and social innovations, empowering smallholder farmers to earn more income while better nourishing their communities.

 The Horticulture Innovation Lab is managed by a team at the University of California, Davis, with funding from the U.S. Agency for International Development as part of the U.S. government's Feed the Future initiative.
 We partner with U.S. universities, international researchers, non-governmental organizations, national agricultural research institutes, private enterprise and foreign universities in Africa, Asia and Latin America.
 Together, we collaborate on horticultural research that improves livelihoods in developing countries.